Kuku371/Kuku371.github.io/_pages/camps.md

 <div class="org-card">
   <img class="org-logo" src="https://cdn.discordapp.com/icons/1361181397762572340/b068cc98d0d7f4fd2447c214f6aa80fb.png?size=64" alt="MOP Logo">
   <div class="org-content">
-    <div class="org-title">Mathematical Olympiad Summer Program (MOP) Participant</div>
+    <div class="org-title">Mathematical Olympiad Summer Program (MOP) Qualifier 2025</div>
     <div class="org-description" id="desc-1">
     <p>The Mathematical Olympiad Program (MOP), formerly called the Mathematical Olympiad Summer Program (MOSP), is an intensive summer program sponsored by the Mathematical Association of America.
-The main purpose of MOP, held since 1974, is to select and train the six members of the U.S. team for the International Mathematical Olympiad (IMO).</p>
+The main purpose of MOP, held since 1974, is to select and train the six members of the U.S. team for the International Mathematical Olympiad (IMO).
+For more information, check out <a href="https://web.evanchen.cc/mop.html/" target="_blank">this link</a>. </p>
-    <p>I qualified for the Green group at MOP by scoring a 28 on the USA Math olympiad, earning a silver medal.
+    <p>I qualified for the Green group at MOP as a 9th grader by scoring a 28 on the USA Math olympiad, earning a silver medal.
 At MOP, I earned a silver medal on the ELMO contest for first-time participants, went through hours of rigorous math training courses on a daily basis, and took mock olympiads almost every other day.</p>
     </div>
     <button class="read-more-btn" onclick="toggleDescription('desc-1', this)">Read more</button>
   </div>